Blogs are the fastest way to expand your digital footprint. But not all blogs are created equal.

 Start by selecting keywords based on:

-- Words customers talk about when describing a problem.
+- Keywords used when describing a problem.

 - Topical relevance: Keywords associated with your topic that typically co-exist on top-ranking pages.

 - User intent – are visitors likely to convert?

 - Search volume and competition– do buyers type or speak these words in Google?